na-na-hi/renget/archive/BulkGuide.md

 Ability: Rock Head
 Location: Last seen in the Sand Continent
 Distinctive Features: Has darker skin and a skinnier build compared to other Marowak.
 He's also known for being able to control fire.
-Not much is known about this Pokemon, other than the fact that he works for a shadow criminal organization – even the name he gave Makuhita was nothing more than an alias.
+Not much is known about this Pokemon, other than the fact that he works for a shadowy criminal organization – even the name he gave Makuhita was nothing more than an alias.
 Due to his skill with his weapon and the properties of his signature move, Shadow Bone, he was able to dominate Makuhita until he first tapped into Aura Expression, breaking his bone in half and pressuring him badly enough to force him to retreat.

 Purugly:
 Bounty: 1,000 Poke